Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Models Algorithms for Predicting Takeover Times

 \subsection{LSTM models for take-over time prediction}

 \textbf{Baseline LSTM:} This is the simplest (baseline) version of all TOT models.
-The input features are first transformed using a fully-connected (FC) layer (plus non-linearity), which is then fed to an LSTM at each timestep as shown in figure \ref{fig:d8-lstm}.
+The input features are first transformed using a fully-connected (FC) layer of size 16 (plus non-linearity), which is then fed to an LSTM with a hidden state of size 32 at each timestep.
 The LSTM layer receives the transformed input features at each timestep and updates its internal representation known as the hidden state.
 In all our experiments, we choose a 2 second window of features as input to our models.
 After 2 seconds worth of inputs and updates, the hidden state of the LSTM after the latest timestep is passed through an output transformation (FC layer plus non-linearity) to predict the three times of interest.

 We apply a simple $L1$ loss to train this network.
 Let $o_e$, $o_f$, and $o_h$ be the outputs produced by the model.
 Assuming $t_e$, $t_f$, and $t_h$ are the target eyes on road time, foot on pedal time, and hands on wheel time respectively, the total loss is: